stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 #.
 Uncomment the bang-bang code in *src/main.cpp* and upload.
 #.
 Observe the effects of changing the current command to something else.
+#. *FEEL* how the controller behaves.
+Move the dial by hand and see how the controller reacts.

 .. raw:: html